 - years of teaching experience,

-- your education background and why you'd like to upgrade your physical and health education curriculum and pedagogy, and
+- your education background and why you would like to upgrade your physical and health education curriculum and pedagogy, and

-- a description of current and short-term future teaching contexts that demonstrates your access to teaching students in a physical and health education or activity settings.
+- a description of current and short-term future teaching contexts that demonstrates your access to teaching students in a physical and health education or activity setting.